Grasshopper (chess)

 The grasshopper was introduced by T. R. Dawson in 1913 in problems published in the Cheltenham Examiner newspaper.
 It is one of the most popular fairy pieces used in chess problems.

-In this article, the grasshopper is shown as an inverted queen with notation G.
+In this article, the grasshopper is shown as an inverted queen and notated as G.

 Movement

-In the diagram to the right, the white grasshopper on d4 can move to the squares marked with crosses (b2, d1, d7, and h8) or capture the black pawn on a7.
+In the diagram, the white grasshopper on d4 can move to the squares marked with crosses (b2, d1, d7, and h8) or capture the black pawn on a7.
 It cannot move to g4, as there are two pieces to hop over.
+Black's king is not in check, as in order to attack a piece there must be an in-between piece to hop over.